 The surname Leppert was first found in Bavaria, where the ancestors of the bearers of this family name lived from ancient times.
 The name derives from the older Leiprecht and Leuprecht, which themselves derived from the Old-German word "Liutberht," meaning "shining" or "holy" people.
 St. Luitpert was a patron saint of farmers in Swabia.
 The German name endings "-bert," "-bricht," "-pert," "-ke" and "-brecht" were interchangeable in mediaeval names, depending on the region.
 The first recorded mention found was of Hans Lueprecht of Leutkirch in 1345.

-Important Dates for the Leppert family
+Early History of the Leppert family

 This web page shows only a small excerpt of our Leppert research.
 Another 86 words (6 lines of text) covering the years 1706 and 1745 are included under the topic Early Leppert History in all our PDF Extended History products and printed products wherever possible.

 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Leppert include Lippert, Lipert, Lipard, Lippard, Lipperts, Liperts, Leuprecht, Leiprecht, Leibert, Leubert, Lueprecht, Lueprecht, Luprecht, Leubrecht, Leibrecht, Luebrecht, Lubrecht, Lubricht, Lubert and many more.